 - Professionalism – Medics on the Ball shows up in easily recognizable uniforms with a professional appearance and attitude.
 Our service is second to none.

 - Dedication – Unlike others, this is what we do.
 We are not attorneys, accountants or students.
 This is not a hobby or a part time job for us.
-We are professional medics.
-You wouldn’t ask a Paramedic to fight for you in court or do your taxes.
+We are emergency medical professionals.
+You wouldn’t ask an EMT to fight for you in court or do your taxes.
 Why would you want an attorney or an accountant treating your medical emergency?

 - Flexibility – Medics on the Ball will work with you at every angle to make sure you are as happy as possible with our services.

 Q. How many EMTs or Medics are needed at my event?

 - The number of medics for your event depends on many variables.
 Type of event, estimated people in attendance, risk factors and location are just few.
 We will work with you to help you calculate the best medics to guest ratio.

 - Even with good cell service, in most counties around Southern California you are calling CHP which has to route your call.
 Response time averages 7-10 minutes to get EMS on site.
 Medics On The Ball response time is mere seconds.

 - 911 systems are responsible for an entire community and are generally over taxed, thus response time could be even longer.